frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure_template.md

 ### 2.1 Automatic Item Creation for Templates

-Templates allow you to manage the billable Item, rate etc. for a particular procedure.
+Templates allow you to manage the billable Item, rate, etc. for a particular procedure.
 The system automatically creates an Item linked to the template when it is saved.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/clinical_procedure_item.png">